jbalke/vega-assignment/README.md

 - `usePortfolioOverview` composes assets, positions, and prices via TanStack Query and feeds both the donut and positions table.
 - `usePriceHistory` hydrates the historical chart with time-range aware price slices; selections in the donut chart automatically refilter both the table and historical chart.
 - Tailwind theme uses CSS `@theme` directive in `src/index.css` for white-label customization.
-- `src/i18n.ts` wires i18next + react-i18next with en-GB, fr-FR, and de-DE translations and persists the selected language (`vega-language`) to `localStorage`.
-The global footer exposes the language selector so users can switch locales at runtime.
+- `src/i18n/i18n.ts` wires i18next + react-i18next (with the browser language detector) and loads the en-GB, fr-FR, and de-DE JSON translations.
+It also persists the selected language (`vega-language`) to `localStorage`, and the global footer exposes the language selector so users can switch locales at runtime.

-### ✅ Testing & Quality
+## ✅ Testing & Quality

 ```bash
 npm run test        # unit + component specs